-- 1. an inventory of beach profile and historic erosion rate data for each standard and inlet erosion zone under the local jurisdiction - 2. an inventory of public beach accesses along with a plan for enhancing public access and parking
+- 1. An inventory of beach profile and historic erosion rate data for each standard and inlet erosion zone under the local jurisdiction - 2.
+An inventory of public beach accesses along with a plan for enhancing public access and parking - An inventory of all structures located in the area seaward of the setback line (the most landward line delineating SCDHEC-OCRM direct permitting authority). - 4.
+An inventory of turtle nesting and important habitats of the beach/dune system and a protection and restoration plan if necessary - 5.
+A conventional zoning and land use plan consistent with the purposes of the Act for the area seaward of the setback line (the most landward line delineating SCDHEC-OCRM direct permitting authority) - 6.
+An analysis of beach erosion control alternatives, including renourishment of the beach under the local government's jurisdiction - 7.
+A drainage plan for the area seaward of the setback line - 8.
+A post disaster plan including plans for cleanup, maintaining essential services, protecting public health, emergency building ordinances, and the establishment of priorities, all of which must be consistent with the Act - 9.
+A detailed strategy that highlights both short- and long-term planning objectives to protect, preserve, restore, and enhance the beach/dune system.

-- 3. an inventory of all structures located in the area seaward of the setback line - 4. an inventory of turtle nesting and important habitats of the beach/dune system and a protection and restoration plan if necessary - 5. a conventional zoning and land use plan consistent with the purposes of the Act for the area seaward of the setback line - 6. an analysis of beach erosion control alternatives, including renourishment of the beach under the local government's jurisdiction - 7. a drainage plan for the area seaward of the setback line - 8. a post disaster plan including plans for cleanup, maintaining essential services, protecting public health, emergency building ordinances, and the establishment of priorities, all of which must be consistent with the Act - 9. a detailed strategy that highlights both short- and long-term planning objectives to protect, preserve, restore, and enhance the beach/dune system. - 10. a detailed strategy for achieving the goals of preservation of existing public access and the enhancement of public access to assure full enjoyment of the beach by all residents of this state.
+10. A detailed strategy for achieving the goals of preservation of existing public access and the enhancement of public access to assure full enjoyment of the beach by all residents of this state.